KrrishKapoor/KrrishKapoor/README.md

 - **LinkedIn:** [linkedin.com/in/krrishkapoorr](https://linkedin.com/in/krrishkapoorr)
 - **Location:** Toronto, ON, Canada

 > “Data is just the beginning.
-It’s what you do with it that creates the story.”
+It’s the story you tell with it that creates real impact.”

 ---